Skip to main content

 There are plenty of great reasons to get a mirror for your entryway that go beyond just filling that blank space on your wall.
 Here are some of our favorite things mirrors can do.

 However, without light to reflect in the mirror, you may lose some of the effects.
 If you have pretty lights nearby, this can work in a pinch.
 Consider your light source and consider how it will make your space feel.
-Reflecting an efficient fluorescent light might have the opposite effect of what you intend.
+For example, reflecting a harsh fluorescent light might have the opposite effect of what you intend.

 Reflect on your favorite things